 To me, nothing satisfies more than giving victims of injustice an opportunity to be heard and, ideally, to see to it that the wrongdoer is brought to a full reckoning.
-That's why they built courthouses.
+That is why they built courthouses.

 James A. Morris, Jr., joined us in 2012 to litigate cases involving asbestos-cancer exposure and defective pharmaceuticals - practice areas he focused upon during his years as founder and managing attorney of Morris Law Firm in Austin, Tex., and, before that, as managing attorney of the Austin office of Brent Coon and Associates.
 Earlier, he was an equity partner in the Beaumont, Tex., firm of Provost & Umphrey.

 The son of a successful trial lawyer, Mr. Morris is admitted to practice law in the states of California, New York, Texas, Colorado and Pennsylvania.
-He is board certified by the Texas Board of Legal Specialization in personal-injury trial law and, according to the objective Martindale-Hubbell peer-reviewed attorney rating system, Mr. Morris's ethical standards and professional ability are of the highest order (AV Preeminent); no surprise, then, that Law & Politics Magazine would confer upon him Super Lawyer status every year since 2007.
+He is board certified by the Texas Board of Legal Specialization in personal-injury trial law and, according to the objective Martindale-Hubbell peer-reviewed attorney rating system, Mr. Morris's ethical standards and professional ability are of the highest order (AV Preeminent); no surprise, then, that Super Lawyers magazine would confer upon him Super Lawyer status for seven years.